mangband/mangclient-js/README.md

 PWMangband 1.4.0 (unreleased?), you can use one of the pre-written protocol handlers.
-If it's another game or version, you should write your own protocol handlers.
+If it's another game or version, you should write your own protocol handler.
 See `net-core.js` and any of the existing handlers for more info.
 6. To run the client, open 'react.html' in your browser.
 7. START HACKING.